wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 ## Automated threats blocked by API Abuse Prevention

-The **API Abuse Prevention** module detects the following automated threats by default:
+The **API Abuse Prevention** module detects the following bot types by default:

+* **API abuse** is a basic bot type that includes different auto-actions such as:

     * API abuse targeted at server response time increase or server unavailability.
 Usually, it is achieved by malicious traffic spikes.
-* [Credential stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) is the automated injection of stolen user credentials into website login forms, in order to fraudulently gain access to user accounts.
     * [Fake account creation](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-019_Account_Creation) and [Spamming](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-017_Spamming) are creation of fake accounts or confirmation of fake content (e.g. feedback).
 Usually, it does not result in service unavailability but slows down or degrades regular business processes, e.g.:

         * Processing of real user requests by the support team
         * Collecting real user statistics by the marketing team

     * [Scalping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-005_Scalping) is characterized by bots making online store products unavailable for real customers, e.g. by reserving all items so that they become out of stock but do not make any profit.
-* [Vulnerability scanning](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-014_Vulnerability_Scanning) is characterized by service vulnerability search.
-* [Scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping) is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.
     * [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola).
 Attackers can exploit API endpoints that are vulnerable to broken object level authorization by manipulating the ID of an object that is sent within the request.
 This may lead to unauthorized access to sensitive data.

+* **Account takeover**:

+    * [Credential cracking](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-007_Credential_Cracking.html) includes brute force, dictionary (word list) and guessing attacks used against authentication processes of the application to identify valid account credentials.
+    * [Credential stuffing](https://owasp.org/www-community/attacks/Credential_stuffing) is the automated injection of stolen user credentials into website login forms, in order to fraudulently gain access to user accounts.

+* **Security crawlers**:
+    * [Fingerprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-004_Fingerprinting.html) exploits specific requests which are sent to the application eliciting information in order to profile the application.
+    * [Footprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-018_Footprinting.html) is an information gathering with the objective of learning as much as possible about the composition, configuration and security mechanisms of the application.
+    * [Vulnerability scanning](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-014_Vulnerability_Scanning) is characterized by service vulnerability search.

+* **[Scraping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-011_Scraping)** is collecting accessible data and/or processed output from the application that may result in private or non-free content becoming available for any user.

 During the [API abuse profile setup](../user-guides/api-abuse-prevention.md#creating-api-abuse-profile), you can configure the **API Abuse Prevention** module to protect from all types of bots or limit protection only for specific threats.